Josh Griffiths (Casualty): Storylines

 Josh is a paramedic, who in 18 years saved countless lives, risked his own life on many occasions and endured endless personal trauma.

 Josh's deepest personal trauma was when a fire ripped through his house in January 1997.
 His daughter was the only person rescued from the wreckage; his wife Helen and son Ashley (a Cystic fibrosis sufferer) died at the scene, whilst his daughter Sarah later died in hospital afterwards despite frantic attempts of the hospital staff to save her life.
 Josh returned to work within two weeks of the tragedy, but later developed a gambling and drinking addiction which took two years to overcome.

 Josh has since struggled to find love.
 He married Collette but his marriage collapsed after discovering she was pregnant with a child that had been conceived during an illicit affair.
 His most recent date proved a disaster as he prepared a meal of duck for a vegetarian and had his overflowing bath fall through the ceiling and collapse on him.

 Josh commands a lot of respect from the forever-changing staff of Holby City hospital.
 The paramedic he had the closest friendship with was Finlay "Fin" Newton (who was murdered).
 Their friendly banter proved so popular they were granted their own special episode which focused on their shift.
 Josh nearly died in a landslide in season 15.
 Prior to this he has been stabbed and strangled, shot at, taken hostage and trapped in quicksand.
 He has also received a long-service medal from the Queen.

 At the end of "Killing Me Softly," (episode 15 from Season 21) Josh was stabbed in the left hand side of his neck in the back of an ambulance.
 He was still bleeding, and his attacker closed the door on him when the episode ended.
 The attacker was a woman named Laura Merriman who appeared to be having a mental breakdown and seemed to believe that her child was sick.
-Josh was tending to a man who had just jumped out of a window on one of the upper floors of the ER when he saw Laura walking away with an unconscious Rosie in a wheelchair.
+Josh was tending to a man who had just jumped out of a window on one of the upper floors of the ED when he saw Laura walking away with an unconscious Rosie in a wheelchair.
 Laura sought shelter in an unlocked ambulance but when Josh entered, she thought that he was trying to take her daughter, Rosie, away from her, so she stabbed him.
 The ending was a cliffhanger with Josh bleeding heavily.
 However, in the next part of the story, a badly bleeding Josh was found in the ambulance by Nathan.
 He shouted for help and Charlie and the rest of the team came out, rushing him straight into resus.
 Laura is then caught and arrested, and Rosie is saved.